 Don’t let the minimalistic interiors of Sensorium Bali fool you.
 Inside this ‘elevated brunch restaurant’ is a multi-sensory culinary treat that’s designed to activate, challenge and satisfy all five senses, not just your taste buds.
 We won’t spoil the full experience for you here, but expect modern Australian cuisine with an Asian twist, and boundary-pushing creations like the Textural of Mushrooms (sautéed and fried wild mushrooms and seaweed paste on rye), a brunch ramen with 62-degree sous vide egg, and the signature Korean-style Bulgogi BBQ Beef Burger, loaded with homemade pickled daikon, spring onion, coriander and charred lime.
 Yup, this isn’t your typical brunch spot…

 You’ll feel like you’re in Seminyak in this stylish Pererenan cafe, just minutes from the beach.
-With the dreamiest island-chic interiors that match its urban-style menu, Touché is where you’ll find Pererenan’s finest sipping on coconut milk lattes over a plate of truffle gnocchi and a crisp tuna tataki salad.
-From breakfast through to lunch and even tapas too, the menu goes from fluffy soufflé pancakes, to creamy baked camembert, before finishing off with Mediterranean-inspired mains and desserts.
+With the dreamiest island-chic interiors that match its urban-style menu, Touché is where you’ll find Pererenan’s finest sipping on matcha cappuccino over a plate of truffle gnocchi and a crisp tuna tataki salad.
+From breakfast through to lunch and even tapas too, the menu goes from fluffy soufflé pancakes, to breakfast burrito, before finishing off with Mediterranean-inspired mains and desserts.
 Top tip: Touché doubles up as a prime perch to watch Pererenan life go by, best enjoyed with an iced double espresso with cocoa and orange-infused milk.

 BEST RESTAURANTS IN CANGGU